 Built / Designed For: Sir George Downing, 3rd Bt.

 House & Family History: Sir George Downing, 3rd Bt., who built Gamlingay, was the founder of Downing College, Cambridge.
-He was also the grandson of the first Sir George Downing, who was born in Ireland, graduated from Harvard College in 1642, and was responsible for the building of Downing Street and Horse Guards Parade in London.
+He was also the grandson of Sir George Downing, 1st Bt., who was born in Ireland, graduated from Harvard College in 1642, and was responsible for the building of Downing Street and Horse Guards Parade in London.
 Gamlingay Park had an impressive Baroque façade of three stories and an elaborate cornice topped with urns.
-After a short life, the House was demolished in 1776, the result of a famous, protracted legal battle between the third baronet's heirs (Sir George died in 1749) and the intent of his will to found Downing College (see painting in "Images" section).
-The College did not acquire the property until 1800, after which the House had long been demolished; what Downing acquired was the grass-covered site of the former House, which the College continued to own until it was sold in 1945.
-The former land of Gamlingay remains in private ownership.
+After a short life, the house was demolished in 1776, the result of a famous, protracted legal battle between the third baronet's heirs (Sir George died in 1749) and the intent of his will to found Downing College (see "Images" section).
+The college did not acquire the property until 1800, after which the house had long been demolished; what Downing College acquired was the grass-covered site of the former house, which the college owned until it was sold it in 1945.
+The former park of Gamlingay, today Grade II-listed, is in private ownership.

-Garden & Outbuildings: Remains of the terraced gardens and ponds are extant.
+Garden & Outbuildings: Remains of terraced gardens and ponds survive in the former grounds of Gamlingay Park.

 Title: Burke's & Savills Guide to Country Houses, Volume III: East Anglia